gradle/gradle/design-docs/ide-integration.md

 Some more features to mix into the above plan:

+- `IdeaSingleEntryLibraryDependency` should expose multiple source or javadoc artifacts.
 - Honour same environment variables as command-line `gradle` invocation.
 - Richer events during execution:
     - Task execution